VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

 3. Save the file via `Ctrl-o` and exit via `Ctrl-x`

-4. Edit `printer.cfg` and add an `[include path/to/config_backup.cfg]`, then save and exit.
+4. Edit `printer.cfg` and add an `[include config_backup.cfg]`, then save and exit.
 Adjust your path as necessary to wherever you created your cfg file.

 5. Finally, execute the following to download the latest version of the `gcode_shell_command` script